Alcatecablee/burbgigz/REMOTE_PAGE_IMPROVEMENTS.md

 4. Replace the placeholder testimonials in the code

 **What makes a good testimonial:**
-- ✅ Specific problem mentioned: "My laptop was running slow..."
+- GOOD: Specific problem mentioned: "My laptop was running slow..."
-- ✅ Specific result: "Fixed in 20 minutes"
+- GOOD: Specific result: "Fixed in 20 minutes"
-- ✅ Emotion: "Brilliant!", "Professional", "Saved me money"
+- GOOD: Emotion: "Brilliant!", "Professional", "Saved me money"
-- ✅ Name + Suburb: "Sarah M., Bedfordview" (first name only is fine)
+- GOOD: Name + Suburb: "Sarah M., Bedfordview" (first name only is fine)

 ---

-## 📋 Summary of Actions You Need to Take
+## ACTION ITEMS: Summary of Actions You Need to Take

 ### Priority 1 - Critical (Do These First)
 1. **Get Real Testimonials**